fengalin/raspdac-on-osmc/README.md

 In order to ease the integration with Kodi, it is a good idea to choose key names that will produce the expected result out of the box.

-Here are the ones I used and which allow controlling kodi to a large extent:
+Here are the ones I used and which allow controlling Kodi to a large extent:
 - KEY_LEFT, KEY_RIGHT, KEY_UP, KEY_DOWN
 - KEY_OK, KEY_BACK, KEY_HOME
 - KEY_CLOSE, KEY_POWER